Sov-trotter/GetC.jl/README.md

 #Credit

 All of this was written by Jasper den Ouden (https://github.com/o-jasper).
-I simply to put it into a Julia package.
+I simply put it into a Julia package.
 All credit goes to him.

+Thanks to the Julia team (http://julialang.org) for making Julia, a programming language that many have been longing for, whether they knew about it or not.
+The "Octave-for-C-programmers," as one could think of it, is an incredibly fast and powerful programming language that is a welcome breath of fresh air in the technical and numerical programming communities.

---rennis250 & o-jasper (2012, GPL until further notice)
+--rennis250 & o-jasper